 Cherise's love for music has been a lifelong journey which started as a little girl singing in the children's choir at church.
 Her love for God, music and fellowship is the fuel that drives her when leading others in worship.
 In her free time she enjoys shopping, baking, and spending time with family and friends.She and her husband Richard have two children, Jayden and Joy.

 As a congregational church, our membership elects a leadership team to steward the church’s mission.
 The leadership team also oversees the church budget and provides ministry leadership.
-You can email the leadership team directly with any questions.

 Do you have any questions about the church?
 Can we serve you in any way?